raulcostajunior/fludoku/README.md

 of empty positions in generated puzzles of dimensions 4 and 9.
-For bigger puzzles, if the number of empty positions isn't limited to a ceiling value (currently 81), the time to generate a single puzzle tends to become too long (in the order of minutes or even hours).
+For bigger puzzles, if the number of empty positions isn't limited to a ceiling value (currently 81), the time to generate a single puzzle tends to become too long (in the order of several minutes).

 ## Tests